Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Revenue by Segment

-This pie chart illustrates The Home Depot, Inc.’s revenue distribution across its major product lines for the fiscal year 2024, reflecting the company’s latest segment performance.
+The pie chart displays The Home Depot’s revenue distribution by major product lines for fiscal year 2024, reflecting the company’s latest segment performance and mix.

 revenue by segment